BS Medicine Podcast

 James received his undergraduate pharmacy degree from the University of British Columbia in 1982, completed a hospital pharmacy residency program at Lion’s Gate Hospital in North Vancouver in 1984, and received his doctorate in pharmacy (PharmD) in 1986 from the Medical University of South Carolina in Charleston, SC.

-Mike Allan, MD CCFP
+Mike Allan, MD, CCFP

-Professor, Department of Family Medicine, University of Alberta
+Adjunct Professor, Department of Family Medicine, University of Alberta

-Mike Allan, MD CCFP
+Mike Allan, MD, CCFP

-Professor, Department of Family Medicine, University of Alberta
+Adjunct Professor, Department of Family Medicine, University of Alberta

 These podcasts promote healthy skepticism and critical thinking, with the majority presented in a case-based format.